 Concerns of a Direct Public Offering

 Because of the lack of use by companies, there is not a lot of evidence or experience that shows that this process is the most effective in taking a company public.
 The lack of knowledge of this process presents challenges such as not knowing what a company’s shares will be worth and how it could create issues in shares being over or undersold.
 However, with an IPO, underwriters are able to protect the stock price and shares.

+DPOs have limited liquidity, restricting investors from selling their shares in the secondary market.
 Since a direct listing onto NASDAQ or NYSE skips the underwriting process, it means issuers have more risk if the offering does not go well.
 In order to balance this risk, issuers would have to obtain a higher share price.
 Stocks sold through a DPO go to a limited number of investors who tend to have a long-term orientation, which oftentimes has less pressure on the company’s management to deliver short-term results.
 Wall Street underwriters will not conduct any due diligence on the company, and the company issuing shares may set an arbitrary price.

 Slack, the cloud-based tool that helps communication and collaboration amongst groups predominantly in the workplace decided to go public through a DPO because they didn’t need to raise funds, as the company has been financing its growth from its current operations.
 This path allows Slack to allow its investors and insiders to cash out while not actually raising any money for the company.
-Like Slack and Spotify, Airbnb is considering directly listing their stock on an exchange.
-Large tech companies using direct listing are still in the experimental stage, but if DPO’s continue to be successful then we will see tremendous growth in using this method.
+Like Slack and Spotify, Airbnb is considering directly listing its stock on an exchange.
+Large tech companies using direct listing are still in the experimental stage, but if DPOs continue to be successful then we will see tremendous growth in using this method.